gunjanjaswal/Document-Download-Manager-Free/readme.txt

 == External Services ==

-This plugin does not connect to any external services.
+This plugin does not connect to any external services or APIs.
+All functionality is self-contained within your WordPress installation.
+No data is sent to external servers.

 == Changelog ==